Saturday, November 29, 2008

 The other major problem is the script, which is too contrived and especially too overwrought.
 Helen takes time out from running to save an abused boy in a scene that comes out of left field.
 A crucial revelation at the denouement is similarly illogical, and Helen's decision to cut her hair is inspired by a viewing of SAINT JOAN.
 Just to hammer this very questionable comparison home, a giant replica of Billie Jean is later "burned at the stake" as the centerpiece of a merchandise-feuled bonfire.

 if anyone is a martyr here, it's little brother Christian.
-Over the course of this film, he gets his bike stolen and trashed; he suffers a brutal beating; he is shot; has to hide out in a shack on a wet, rainy night; and, finally--has to dress up like his sister--complete with dress, wig and subsequent namecalling.
+Over the course of this film, he gets his bike stolen and trashed; he suffers a brutal beating; is shot, has to hide out in a shack on a wet, rainy night; and, finally--has to dress up like his sister--complete with dress, wig and subsequent namecalling.
 Now that's a lot of true suffering for a Texas boy not old enough to drive!

 With its jumbled script that undermines some worthy intent (i.e. examining the exploitation of young by old, and poor by rich) THE LEGEND OF BILLIE JEAN is a lot more lightweight than it wants to be.
 Ultimately the most memorable thing about it is one of Pat Benatar's biggest hits, "Invincible".
 Director Robbins hasn't directed a feature since 1991's BINGO, but his other credits include DRAGONSLAYER and CORVETTE SUMMER.